Summer Bruschetta Recipe: Delicious Antipasto With Goat Cheese, Beetroot, and Roasted Red Pepper

 Step 2: Cook the Beetroots

-- Again you can do this earlier in the day or the day before.
+- Again, you can do this earlier in the day or the day before.
 Cooked beetroot (unpeeled) will last for days in a container stored in the fridge.
-Oh! the shame lol.
-What can I say: I love good food and improvise.
+Oh, the shame!
+What can I say, I love good food and improvising.

 Step 3: Assemble the Bruschetta